brambozz/bramplot/README.md

 python -m bramplot.find_sizes /path/to/file.pdf
 ```

+The script will print the figure width and caption size, which you can then set with `plt.set_size()`.

 If you don't use latex, you can still insert `example-image-a.png` in your document.
 It is included in this repository in the `images` directory.
 Insert with the same caption text as above: 'This text is to detect the caption.'.